-Prague Old Town District – Prague 1
+Prague Old Town District – Prague One

-Many buildings in the vicinity of the Old Town Square have basements and foundations dating back to the 11th Century but when describing the Prague Old Town then certainly the word Gothic will come to mind.
+Many of these buildings in the vicinity of the Old Town Square have basements and foundations dating back to the 11th Century but when describing the Prague Old Town then certainly the word Gothic will come to mind.
 Either highly visible Gothic like the House at the Stone Bell, The Church of Our Lady Before Tyn or the Old Town Hall.
 Or there’s the hidden Gothic i.e. most of the ornate building facades adjacent to the Old Town Hall and extending through Celetna to the Powder Gate, are all hiding Gothic structures.

 What else is special?